-The cost of service bureau operations has declined in both the current quarter and first six months compared with the comparable prior periods as the overall operations were significantly reduced when The Detroit Medical Center terminated their agreement.
+The cost of service bureau operations has declined in both the current quarter and first nine months compared with the comparable prior periods as the overall operations were significantly reduced when The Detroit Medical Center terminated their agreement.
 See Note 3 of the Notes to Condensed Consolidated Financial Statements.
-The ongoing cost of the service bureau operations is primarily depreciation and core staff assisting in the implementation of a new VHS customer, The Health Alliance, Inc., which is expects to begin using the system in production in the third quarter.
+The ongoing cost of the service bureau operations during the third quarter was primarily depreciation and the core centralized data center staff.
+In October, 1999, The Health Alliance, Inc., began using the VHS Service Bureau.